About the Hall

 Stanton Village Hall comprises of:

-Main Hall: Painted in a neutral beige colour (painted 2020).
+Main Hall: Painted in a neutral taupe colour (painted recently in 2020) with a pine sprung dance floor.

 Fixed Stage with curtains and lighting.